V-Shake/gloomy-rebeka-vivien/README.md

 ## Credits

-This code is based on the repository from our Creative ML lectures: https://github.com/fsewing/SG_WP_Creative_ML
+This code is based on the repository from our lecturers: https://github.com/fsewing/SG_WP_Creative_ML

 We extended the original codebase by training it with different emotions to enable emotion recognition and feedback through visual and audio responses.